 The time that you take to plan out your community college curriculum will pay off significantly in helping you gain acceptance into the university of your choice, along with transferring valuable credits.
 The key to successfully transferring to a four-year institution begins with early planning.
 This ensures that your credits not only transfer but that the classes you take put in the best academic light possible.

 This video offers some tips for transferring from community college to a 4-year college.

 Step 1: Befriend your academic counselor

-One of the least utilized resources is your academic counselor, whose goal is to help you succeed…academically!
-One of the first things you should do during your transfer planning is to meet with your academic counselor as soon as possible.
-Tell your counselor what your plans and
+One of the least utilized resources in your academic counselor, whose goal is to help you succeed…academically!
+One of the first things you should do during your transfer planning is to meet with

 Learn how to evaluate and choose a community college that is right for you.